wryandginger/esphome_zigbee_projects/README.md

 These instructions work with the ESPHome 2025.7 legacy addon as of 9/1/2025:

+Troubleshoot by clearing build files and erasing flash memory by using the [ESP Tool](https://espressif.github.io/esptool-js/)
 -----------------------------

 This is made possible by the hard work of @luar123  for the [zigbee_esphome external component.](https://github.com/luar123/zigbee_esphome)